Every Chic French Woman Knows These 8 Items Make Outfits Look Expensive

 Silky Slip Dress

-If you've ever visited Paris, you probably noticed that silky slip dresses were everywhere—with heels, flat sandals, sneakers, and every other shoe style in their closet.
-It's easily customizable in other ways, too, as you can add a trench, cardigan, oversized button-down, or leather jacket—to name a few options.
+If you've ever visited Paris, you probably noticed that silky slip dresses were everywhere—worn with heels, flat sandals, sneakers, and every other shoe style in people's closets.
+They're easily customizable in other ways, too, as you can add a trench, cardigan, oversize button-down, or leather jacket, to name a few options.

 Shop Silky Slip Dresses